bharathyuvaraj21/USDA_MeatPrice_Forecast/README.md

 - Implemented hyperparameter tuning using grid search for optimized performance.

 ### 5. Model Training and Evaluation
+- Stationarity tests applied to prepare time series data for SARIMA.
+- Lagged price features and external variables included to enhance learning.
+- Hyperparameter tuning conducted for all models to optimize predictive performance.
 - Split data into training and testing sets respecting time order.
-- Validated stationarity prerequisites for SARIMA and transformed data when necessary.
 - Trained models with and without external features for comparative analysis.
 - Evaluated performances using R2 Score (variance explanation) and RMSE (average error magnitude).